We have moved!

 In this section, you can find information about version-specific changes that might affect the way Umbraco Forms works on your project.

 Prior to Umbraco 8.5.0, all forms data was saved as

 App_Data/UmbracoForms directory in the file system.

-As of Umbraco 8.5.0 you have the option to persist all Forms data directly in the database.
-This behaviour is default to all new sites created on Umbraco Cloud since September 2020.
-Was your Cloud project created before, you will need to upgrade the Umbraco Forms version as well as applying a setting in order to perform the migration of the Umbraco Forms data.
+As of Umbraco 8.5.0, you have the option to persist all Forms data directly in the database.
+This behavior defaults to all new sites created on Umbraco Cloud since September 2020.
+If your Cloud project was created before, you will need to upgrade the Umbraco Forms version as well as apply a setting to perform the migration of the Umbraco Forms data.

 Open the configuration file